 Due to increased consumer demands and preferences, ecommerce brands need more ways to stand out from the other brown boxes, which often comes down to the finer details in product delivery and order fulfillment.
 To help merchants meet these demands many fulfillment providers are offering more customizable services, known as value-added services (or VAS).

 Value-added services come in all shapes and sizes, they can include projects such as specialized distribution, customized messaging, virtual bundling, or kitting projects.
 Rework and refurbishment are two VAS that only some 3PLs offer, but not all.
 Both often require specialty personnel to execute, additional space, standardized quality assurance, and sometimes specialty equipment as well.
-A 3PL who offers rework or refurbishment will need an efficient returns management system first.
+For brands interested in the re-commerce industry, selling previously owned products, it’s important to find a 3PL who has a very efficient returns management system.

 Read on for the benefits of working with a 3PL who offers rework, refurbishment, and other related value-added services.